orsonteodoro/gcf2/profiles/gaming/README.md

       performance drop with Retpoline and the kernel has UBSan (~3x worst case performance) and KFENCE (~1.08x performance penalty) are enabled by default.
-      It will studder gameplay or cause the computer to reset on false positive on nightmare mode during aggro.
+      It will studder gameplay or cause the computer to reset on false positive on hardcore mode during aggro.

     - For the hardened kernel to perform live memory corruption detection, it is a user choice that must be enabled.
 Virtually all proper hardened kernels